ashwani99/hello-world/README.md

 Hi humans,

-It is a hello world repository which is made to be familiar with github
+It is a hello world repository which is made to become familiar with github